bluciam/TDD-workshop/index.md

 ```

 The `image` field has been created with the `carrierwave` gem and that is the code needed in the testing environment.
 The file `image_2.jpg` must exist in the `spec/support/images/` directory.

-I did not know what was best practice between having one file called `spec/factories.rb` or having a file `model_name.rb` in the `spec/factories` directory.
-My searches did not deliver any conclusive results.
-So I used trial and error.
-I first opted for one file, then a mix, and then multiple files in the directory, as the number of factories grew, one per model.
-This is in-line with Rails practice of always having small files.
+There should be one factory per model `model_name.rb` in the `spec/factories` directory.
 The actual test to validate the factory is written in file `spec/models/article_spec.rb`:

 ```ruby
 require 'rails_helper'